Wedding industry software development

 Frequently asked questions

 A directory lists vendors.
 A marketplace lets couples take action.
 The difference is functional: a directory shows vendor profiles and a phone number or email link.
 A marketplace has an availability calendar so couples can see whether a vendor is free on their date, a booking request flow so they can submit an inquiry directly, a review system that ties reviews to verified bookings, and payment processing so deposits and contracts are handled on the platform.
 For a marketplace operator, the difference also affects revenue: a directory charges a flat listing fee, while a marketplace can charge per-booking commission or a subscription tier tied to booking volume.
-We build marketplaces, not directories -- if a directory would serve your use case, we will tell you.
+We build marketplaces, not directories.
+If a directory would serve your use case, we'll tell you.

 Wedding availability is more complex than standard appointment booking.
-A wedding vendor is typically fully committed on an event day, which means they cannot take another booking on the same date regardless of time.
+A wedding vendor is typically fully committed on an event day, which means they can't take another booking on the same date regardless of time.
 Some vendors are also committed the day before for setup and the day after for breakdown.
 The availability calendar we build accounts for full-day blocking, multi-day event blocking, and travel days.
-It also handles the vendor's hold period -- when a couple requests a hold on a date while they decide, the date is shown as tentatively held rather than open.
+It also handles the vendor's hold period: when a couple requests a hold on a date while they decide, the date shows as tentatively held rather than open.
 The calendar syncs with Google Calendar and Apple Calendar so the vendor's actual schedule is always reflected without manual updates.
 For marketplace operators, the availability system is the core feature that separates the platform from a directory.

 Wedding payments typically follow a structured schedule: a deposit paid at booking to secure the date, one or more milestone payments in the months before the event, and a final balance due before event day.
 We build the payment layer to match this structure.
 Stripe handles card and ACH payments.
 The deposit is collected when the couple confirms a booking request.
 Subsequent payments are scheduled automatically, with reminder emails sent to the couple before each due date.
 For marketplace operators, the platform takes its commission at each payment rather than waiting for the full contract value to clear.
 Refund and cancellation policies are configured per vendor and enforced automatically when a cancellation is submitted.
 Vendor payouts are triggered after each successful payment, net of platform commission.

 Start with the features that prove the marketplace works: vendor profiles with portfolio and service details, an availability calendar, and a booking request flow.
-That is enough to take a couple from search to a confirmed inquiry without leaving the platform.
+That's enough to take a couple from search to a confirmed inquiry without leaving the platform.
 The review system, payment processing, and contract management can follow in a second phase once you have real bookings moving through the platform and can see where the friction is.
 Building everything at once before you have vendors and couples using the product is the most common mistake we see in marketplace projects.
-We structure wedding marketplace builds in phases by default -- the first phase delivers a working product in 10--14 weeks, and subsequent phases add capability based on what the live platform shows you.
+We structure wedding marketplace builds in phases by default.
+The first phase delivers a working product in 10 to 14 weeks, and subsequent phases add capability based on what the live platform shows you.

 What clients say